rust-lang/book/second-edition/nostarch/chapter13.md

-There's some new syntax that we haven't covered here yet: `type Item` and `Self::Item` are defining an *associated type* with this trait, and we'll talk about associated types in depth in Chapter XX.
+There's some new syntax that we haven't covered here yet: `type Item` and `Self::Item` are defining an *associated type* with this trait, and we'll talk about associated types in depth in Chapter 19.
 For now, all you need to know is that this code says the `Iterator` trait requires that you also define an `Item` type, and this `Item` type is used in the return type of the `next` method.
 In other words, the `Item` type will be the type of element that's